Wander Franco Player Props: Rays vs. Braves

 Wander Franco At The Plate

-- Among qualifying hitters, he ranks 26th in batting average, while his on-base percentage ranks 57th and he is 47th in slugging.
+- Among qualifying batters in MLB action, he ranks 29th in batting average, 50th in on-base percentage, and 47th in slugging.

-- Franco is batting .250 with two homers during his last outings and is on a four-game hitting streak.

-- Franco has picked up a hit in 59 of 84 games this year, with multiple hits 28 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.